-Here’s an example: You do a simple search query, typing up “Binance” or “Binance exchange”, and so if you don’t use an ad blocker, there’s a decent chance that the top search result would be an advertisement.
+One simple way of scammers spreading phishing sites is through the Google ads platform.
+You do a simple Google search query, typing up “Binance”, and if you don’t use an ad blocker, there’s a decent chance that the top search result would be an advertisement.

-It clearly says “www.binance.com/“, on the displayed link, but when you actually click on the link and take look at your browser’s address bar, there’s a decent chance that the site you’ve opened is going to be something like “binancel.com“, “binancesite.co“, or something else that isn’t the legitimate “binance.com“.
+It clearly says “www.binance.com/“, on the link text, but when you actually click on the link and take look at your browser’s address bar, there’s a decent chance that the site you’ve just opened is going to be something like “binancel.com“, “binancesite.co“, or something else that isn’t the legitimate “binance.com“.

-Some scammers are so tricky, as they use domains like “biṇaṇce.com“.
-You might not have noticed it immediately, but it’s actually a ‘ṇ‘, a Latin character(a letter ‘n’ with a dot below it).
+Some of these methods are so tricky, as they use domains like “biṇaṇce.com“.
+You might not have noticed it immediately, but it’s actually an ‘ṇ‘, a Latin character.

 Always keep your eyes peeled.
 Some hackers and scammers are extremely smart and they can create other more convincing ways to trick people into opening their phishing links.
-It’s heavily recommended for people to always do a double check on their browser’s address bar if they’re indeed on the correct website.
+It’s heavily recommended for people to always check their browser’s address bar if they’re actually on the legitimate website.

 Tips to not get phished: